 All Recipes/ Everyday Meals/ Kids Food/ Latest Posts

-Aji de Gallina, a Classic Peruvian Made Healthy
+Aji de Gallina, a Classic Peruvian Dish Made Healthy

-Evaporated milk was replaced with full-fat coconut milk, vegetable oil with avocado oil, and white rice with miracle rice (shirataki rice from Miracle Noodle).
+I made a few other simple swaps: evaporated milk was replaced with full-fat coconut milk, vegetable oil with avocado oil, and white rice with Miracle Rice (shirataki rice from Miracle Noodle).
+These changes not only kept the dish healthy but also aligned it with a lectin-free diet.

-Since I never tasted the authentic dish, I can’t compare.
-But I promise you everyone in your family will love this healthy Aji de Gallina recipe – and I hope my Peruvian friends will do too.
+Since I’ve never had the original Aji de Gallina, I can’t offer a direct comparison.
+But I can promise you this: everyone in your family will love this healthier version.
+And I hope my Peruvian friends will, too!

 More chicken recipes

-For more delicious chicken recipes, make sure to try below:
+For more delicious chicken recipes, make sure to try:

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

-Ahi de Gallina, a Classic Peruvian Made Healthy
+Aji de Gallina, a Classic Peruvian Dish Made Healthy

 Ingredients

-• Chicken with bones (one full breast from a chicken on bones OR breast mixed with tights plus a chicken carcass if you have one).
+• Chicken with bones (one whole chicken breast with bones, or a mix of breast and thighs, plus a chicken carcass if available)

 • 1 yellow onion